-Run by School of Natural Sciences
+School of Environmental & Natural Sciences

-Semester 1 & 2
+Module - Semester 1 & 2

-Organiser: Dr Eifiona Lane
+Eifiona Thomas Lane

 This module provides an introduction to Geographical thinking including some of following concepts: globalisation; space and place; people and the environment; urbanisation; identity and difference; population; migration; sustainability.
 Consideration is given of the broad and integrated relationship between people and place and their socio economic, political, cultural and natural environment.

 -threshold -1.
 No major omissions or inaccuracies in the deployment of information / skills2.
 Some grasp of theoretical conceptual practical elements3.
 Integration of theory/practice/information present intermittently in pursuit of the assessed works' objectives.This translates to Satisfactory Standard Pass : D- to D+

 -good -1.
 Much or most of the relevant information and skills accurately deployed2.
 Good/adequate grasp of theoretical/conceptual/practical elements3.
 Good/fair integration of theory/practice/information in pursuit of the assessed works' objectives.4.
 Evidence of the use of creative and reflective skillsThis translates to Average to High Standard Pass : C- to B+

 -excellent -1.
 An outstanding performance, exceptionally able2.
 The relevant information accurately deployed3.
 Excellent grasp of theoretical/conceptual/practice elements4.
 Very good integration of theory/practice/information in pursuit of the assessed work's objectives.5.
 Strong evidence of the use of creative and reflective skillsThis translates to Excellent Standard Class One: A- to A*

 - Assess the competing perspectives by which human geographers have explained key processes such as resilience and Sustainable Development relating to the interaction of people with the environment.